Rush will be back tomorrow to take you through the rest of the week for another four days of excellence in broadcasting.

 More straight ahead on the EIB network.

-Mark Stein in for us on the EIB network.
+Mark Stein, in for rush on the EIB network.

-You see that story the other day.
+Did you see that story the other day?

 This is true.

-They gave the wrong number out, and the gentlemen of the press were greeted by this uh this darkly seductive voice, clearly not Secretary Clinton, uh offering them phone sex uh and seeking their credit card if they feel like getting nasty.
+And the gentlemen of the press were greeted by this darkly seductive voice, clearly not Secretary Clinton, offering them phone sex and seeking their credit card if they feel like getting nasty.

 Let's go to JC in Belton, Texas.

-JC, you're on the Rush Limbaugh show.
+JC, you're on the Rush Limbaugh Show.

-Hey Mark, great show.
+Hey, Mark, great show.

-Hey, good to good to have you with us.
+Hey, good to have you with us.

 Right.

-The President of the United States gets rolled by two antagonists on both sides of the same issue.
+So, I mean, that's a stunning achievement that the president of the United States gets rolled by two antagonists on both sides of the same issue.

 That's right, because the Russians are no friends of the North Koreans.